subfission/cas/README.md

 * Tested and working with PHP 7.x

-Check out the [wiki](https://github.com/subfission/cas/wiki) for futher details
+Check out the [wiki](https://github.com/subfission/cas/wiki) for further details.